-North Dakota is one of the undiscovered gems of adventure camping in the United States.
-Many travelers simply pass right through on the way to the grand mountains of Montana and Wyoming.
+Boondocking in North Dakota is an amazing adventure that few travelers know exists.
 When you venture away from I-94, a variety of gorgeous landscapes await.
 Wake up to a view of the endless plains, and spend the next night tucked into rolling hills dotted with grazing buffalo.
 Near the western edge of the state, camp among the wild rock formations of the badlands or perched on the banks of the mighty Missouri River.
-In comparison to the surrounding states, finding free camping in North Dakota can be a challenge; just 5% of the state consists of publicly owned land.
-If you know where to look, however, you can find great spots to park your RV.

 Boondocking Sites in North Dakota